-The third observed wave (R3) is triggered in late November coinciding with YOTCE MJO propagation into the Maritime Continent and moves west from early December towards 80°E by mid January.
-A potential mechanism for the trigger of R3 could be through reflection and splitting of the earlier Kelvin wave back into the Indian Ocean along the Rossby wave guide at 4°N/S [Chelton et al., 2003].
+be through reflection and splitting of the earlier Kelvin wave back into the Indian Ocean along the Rossby waveguide at 4°N/S [Chelton et al., 2003].

-Though SST is sensitive to many processes and the daily SST anomaly field will contain 216 high frequency variability caused by surface fluxes and the diurnal cycle; there are clearly 217 some westward propagating SST anomalies which follow the trajectory of the westward 218 propagating Rossby waves (Fig 3.g).
-The R1 wave seen in the SSH propagates westward 219 at the same speed and direction as a warm SST anomaly seen in the OSTIA dataset (Fig. 220 3.g).
-It is possible that this wave could have had warmed SSTs prior to YOTCE, creating 221 conditions more amenable to large-scale convection.
-Competing processes clearly play a 222 role and the prominent SST cooling caused by the passage of the YOTCE and YOTCF 223 events is visible in the anomalously cool conditions in mid November and again in late December.
-Warming induced by the passage of R2 is likely overshadowed by entrainment 225 of deeper, cooler waters brought about by strong winds and large scale convection associated with the MJO event moving through the Indian Ocean.
-However, it does appear 227 that there is westward propagation of positive SST anomalies superimposed on top of this 228 pattern (Fig 3.g).
-This is particularly obvious as a break in the eastward propagation of 229 cool SST anomalies between 15-25 November, where the anomalies briefly turn slightly 230 positive for about 10 days.
-Again in the case of R3, there is an indication of westward 231 motion of warm SSTs.
-The CGCM captures all 3 Rossby waves and the SST anomaly 232 fields largely resemble the OSTIA analysis.
-The influence of data assimilation is likely to be large on the initial days of the hindcast (Fig. 3h), however SSH and SST anomalies for day 14 hindcasts still retain resemblance to the analyses (Fig. 3.f,i).
+Though SST is sensitive to many processes and the daily SST anomaly field will contain high-frequency variability caused by surface fluxes and the diurnal cycle, there are clearly some westward propagating SST anomalies which follow the trajectory of the westward propagating Rossby waves (Figure 3g).
+The R1 wave seen in the SSH propagates westward at the same speed and direction as a warm SST anomaly seen in the OSTIA dataset (Figure 3g).
+It is possible that this wave could have had warmed SSTs prior to YOTCE, creating conditions more amenable to large-scale convection.
+Competing processes clearly play a role, and the prominent SST cooling caused by the passage of the YOTCE and YOTCF events is visible in the anomalously cool conditions in mid-November and again in late December.
+Warming induced by the passage of R2 is likely overshadowed by entrainment of deeper, cooler waters brought about by strong winds and large-scale convection associated with the MJO event moving through the Indian Ocean.
+However, it does appear that there is westward propagation of positive SST anomalies superimposed on top of this pattern (Figure 3g).
+This is particularly obvious as a break in the eastward propagation of cool SST anomalies between 15 and 25 November, where the anomalies briefly turn slightly positive for about 10 days.
+Again, in the case of R3, there is an indication of westward motion of warm SSTs.
+The CGCM captures all three Rossby waves, and the SST anomaly fields largely resemble the OSTIA analysis.
+The influence of data assimilation is likely to be large on the initial days of the hindcast (Figure 3h); however, SSH and SST anomalies for day 14 hindcasts still retain resemblance to the analyses (Figures 3f and 3i).
 Warm SSTs advected by the tropical waves could potentially act as a positive feedback onto further convective events.
 Webber et al. [2012] showed that MJO events can coincide with the arrival of a downwelling oceanic equatorial Rossby wave in the western Indian Ocean, implying that such waves could act as a trigger.